ffund/tcp-ip-essentials/online-faq.md

 #### Illness or other exceptional situation

-If you are experiencing an illness or any other situation that might affect your academic performance in a class, please email the student advocate: eng.studentadvocate@nyu.edu .
-The student advocate can reach out to your instructors on your behalf when warranted.
+If you are experiencing an illness or any other situation that might affect your academic performance in a class, please contact the student advocate, who can reach out to your instructors on your behalf when warranted.
+For an excused absence (including extended deadlines on an assignment during your absence), please complete the [form on the student advocate's website](https://engineering.nyu.edu/life-tandon/student-life/student-advocacy#chapter-id-30199).